pjungwir/pgcon-2023-talk-exec-phase/slides.md

   I mean int is never going out of style, right?
   So a `TypeCacheEntry` is never freed.
   This saves a lot of work---both for Postgres and for you.
-  I guess if you built an application that operationally redfined typed, you'd be leaking a lot of memory, but also you'd be crazy.
+  I guess if you built an application that operationally redfined types, you'd be leaking a lot of memory, but also you'd be little crazy.
 - The typcache has some functions for domains and enums, but the only really essential function is `lookup_type_cache` (highlight).
   - A `TypeCacheEntry` is a big struct with lots of info, and you might not want all of it, so you can use constants like `TYPECACHE_RANGE_INFO` to say what you care about.
   - Here (highlight) we are using the type's size and whether it's pass-by-value to make a copy of a range.